Questions? AskAuckland

 or

-b (i) completed the requirements for the Degree of Bachelor of Laws or for the Degree of Bachelor of Laws (Honours) from this University, or the equivalent as approved by Senate or its representative
+d completed the requirements for the Bachelor of Laws or for the Bachelor of Laws (Honours) from this University with a Grade Point Average of 5.0 or higher, or have equivalent prior study

 and

-(ii) demonstrated to the Programme Director at least two years of relevant practical professional experience in the field of intellectual property which demonstrates the student’s ability to undertake the degree.
+(ii) at least two years of relevant practical professional experience in the field of intellectual property which demonstrates to the satisfaction of the Programme Director the student’s ability to undertake the degree.

 Duration and Total Points Value